Vman45/dropbox-share-it/README.md

 dropbox-share-it processes files or directories.

 When handling files, it copies it to the Dropbox Public folder and generates a shortened public link in clipboard ready for a ctrl-v.
-When handling a directory, it firstly zips it then treats it as a file.
+When handling a directory, first it zips it then publishes the resulting archive.

 File browser script
 ===================